kubernetes/website/docs/tasks/access-kubernetes-api/configure-aggregation-layer.md

 {% capture whatsnext %}

 * [Setup an extension api-server](/docs/tasks/access-kubernetes-api/setup-extension-api-server/) to work with the aggregation layer.
-* For a high level overview, see [Extending the Kubernetes API with Aggregator](/docs/concepts/api-extension/apiserver-aggregation/).
+* For a high level overview, see [Extending the Kubernetes API with the aggregation layer](/docs/concepts/api-extension/apiserver-aggregation/).
 * Learn how to [Extend the Kubernetes API Using Custom Resource Definitions](/docs/tasks/access-kubernetes-api/extend-api-custom-resource-definitions/).

 {% endcapture %}